The International Baccalaureate (IB) Curriculum: An All-round Education to Develop Internationally-minded Individuals

 Curriculum Standards and PYP

 CGK International School was founded to help our students develop a spirit of inquiry, develop critical thinking skills, and attain strong self-expression skills.
-In an effort to follow best educational practices and ensure we do our part to increase opportunities for happiness for our students, we became an International Baccalaureate (IB) Primary Years Programme (PYP) candidate school in 2022.
+In an effort to follow best educational practices and ensure we do our part to increase opportunities for happiness for our students, we became an International Baccalaureate (IB) Primary Years Programme (PYP) World School.
 The IB mission statement has a large degree of overlap with CGK’s mission statement.
 “The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect...
 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right” (IBO, 2022).

 IB curriculum standards